beeping-io/beeping-core/README.md

 ## What Beeping Core is

-the **Core System** are libraries that are written in C ++ that are responsible for encrypting and decrypting the data that is transported by ultrasound.
+The **Core System** are libraries that are written in C ++ that are responsible for encrypting and decrypting the data that is transported by ultrasound.

 These libraries are written in C ++ and are **Open Source**, so they can be compiled and modified by any engineer.